Food Requirement Calculator

 To use the calculator you simply need to select the bird and shellfish species, enter the number of birds, number of days for which the birds need to be supported, and select the proportion of energy requirements that the birds obtain from shellfish.
 Everything else is calculated automatically.
 Full details of the calculations, their assumptions and supporting research are given below.

 At present the Food Requirement Calculator is limited to oystercatcher consuming cockles or mussels.
-Please subscribe if you would like to receive notifications of updates to the Food Requirement Calculator.

 Details of calculations